RU09342/lab-2-blinking-leds-gouldj5/Simple Blink/README.md

 #### UART Control: Single Character

 #### SOS
 On the G2553, the blink was set up to morse code to transmit SOS.
-UART morse code transfer is being investigated for future lab.
+UART morse code transfer is being integrated
 * Uses a defined interval for blink
-* Delays are managed using interrupts (more interrupt description used in Lab3) *
+* Delays are managed using interrupts (more interrupt description used in Lab3)

-##Tasks
+## Tasks
-[x] Blink one of the on-board LED's at a particular rate (50% duty cycle) [x] Extra Work
+* [x] Blink one of the on-board LED's at a particular rate (50% duty cycle)
+* [x] Extra Work